 Is this only a Doordash problem?

 Doordash does keep local staff, though my experience is they are harder to reach than Grubhub’s.
-Postmates is one of the harder ones to reach.
-Ubereats does utilize overseas call center support but they also have local support at their greenlight hubs.
+Grubhub has driver specialists in most markets (also hard to get ahold of).
+Uber Eats does utilize overseas call center support but they also have local support at their greenlight hubs.

 Are they in a position of authority?
 Are they speaking from an area that is within their role in the company?